We've written quite a bit about our affinity for booking Delta flights through Virgin Atlantic Flying Club.

 It's not just short domestic flights – you can find these rates for short international flights, too.
 Let's take a look at how to save big on a destination that might stir a little more excitement.
 After all, who doesn't want to escape to the brisk Georgia winters for a beach in Mexico?

 Since Delta has several nonstop flights from its hub in Atlanta (ATL) to Cancun (CUN), there's no shortage of options for getting down south.
-If you search for flights on Delta's website, you'll see a one-way main cabin ticket costs about $250.
+If you search for flights on Delta's website, you'll see a one-way main cabin ticket costs $332

-While $250 isn't horrible, it's also not a great deal.
-Maybe it would be better to use your pool of SkyMiles instead.
+While $332 isn't horrible, it's also not a great deal.
+Maybe it would be better to use a stash of SkyMiles instead.

-For 17,000 SkyMiles and $46 in taxes, I'd definitely be in favor of saving my cash and using SkyMiles to book this one-way flight.
-But let's see what you get searching for this same Delta flight with Virgin Atlantic.
+For 26,000 SkyMiles and $45 in taxes, it's debatable whether you'd be better off paying cash or using SkyMiles – neither option is particularly exciting.
+Now let's see what you get searching for this same Delta flight with Virgin Atlantic.

-In doing so, I see that I can get on the same exact flight for just 8,500 Virgin points and the same $46 in taxes and fees.
-That's half of what Delta is charging!
+In doing so, I see that I can get on the same exact flight for just 11,000 Virgin points and the same $45 in taxes and fees.
+That's less than half of what Delta is charging!